GoogleCloudPlatform/stackdriver-errors-js/CONTRIBUTING.md

 The demo allows you to test reporting errors from the local library with your own API key and project ID, see the network tab of your browser dev tools for the specific requests that get sent.
-Note you can expect to see [CORS preflight requests] but the behaviour once deployed can vary.
+Note you can expect to see [CORS preflight requests] but the behavior once deployed can vary.

 ## Code reviews